-Parents of Cornell freshman who died after frat party offering $10k reward
+Parents of Cornell freshman who died after frat party offering $10K reward

 The Cornell University Police said they suspect no foul play, but almost a month later, Antonio's parents, who were visiting their son at the time of his disappearance, are still searching for answers.

-“That was not a location known to freshman,” Antonio’s mother, Flavia Tsialas, said to NBC Miami about the gorge where her son was found dead.
+Antonio had dinner with his mother the night before and told her that he had to work on a project for his economics course.
+Flavia Tomasello told NBC News that she saw the project up on his computer after his disappearance, and that they believe he left it after being invited out.

-"He would never go by himself,” his father, John Tsialas, said.
-“So in the case of him leaving, I would think that he would be with someone, and that's the thing that's very confusing to us."
+"The most baffling about the situation is that from the time that he was seen at the party and then the space of which he was discovered at the location afterwards, no one has said anything," John Tsialas said.
+"No one has acknowledged anything.
+It's just very baffling, confusing."

-As they work to learn more about the circumstances surrounding their son's death, Flavia and John Tsialas took out a full page advertisement in the Monday issue of The Cornell Daily Sun, the Ivy League school's student newspaper.
+As they work to learn more about the circumstances surrounding their son's death, Antonio's parents took out a full page advertisement in the Monday issue of The Cornell Daily Sun, the Ivy League school's student newspaper.

 “The Cornell University Police continue to actively investigate Antonio Tsialas’s tragic death and the events of the night that preceded it.
 Over 150 leads have been received and are being followed up on, which include numerous personal interviews," Cornell University Police Chief Dave Honan said in a statement.